viamrobotics/docs/docs/tutorials/get-started/try-viam-sdk.md

 {{% /tab %}}
 {{< /tabs >}}

-If you successfully configured your robot and it is able to connect to the Viam app, the program prints the names of your rover's resources to the terminal.
+If you successfully configured your robot and it is able to connect to the Viam app, the program prints some output to the terminal, including the names of your rover's resources.
 These are the components and services that the roobot is configured with in the Viam app.

 <img src="../../img/try-viam-sdk/image3.png" alt="The output of the program is an array of resources that have been pulled from the Viam app.
 Some of these are the Vision Service, Data Manager, and Board." width="100%">